ksachdeva/langchain-graphrag/docs/guides/indexing_pipeline.md

 ### What Happens
 - Documents are loaded and their content extracted
-- Text is split into overlapping chunks (typically 1000-1500 words)
+- Text is split into overlapping chunks (typically 1000-1500 tokens)
 - Each chunk gets a unique identifier and document reference

 ### Key Configuration